zsc/MOSS-TTSD/README.md

 We provide a podcast generation tool that directly analyzes either a URL or a user-uploaded PDF file, extracting content to generate a high-quality podcast segment.

 Before using the podcast generation tool, please ensure that environment variables `OPENAI_API_KEY` and `OPENAI_API_BASE` are set correctly.
+We use Gemini API to generate the podcast script.
+So the API key should be set to the Gemini API key and the API base should be set to "https://generativelanguage.googleapis.com/v1beta/openai/"

 ```bash
 export OPENAI_API_KEY="your_openai_api_key"